watsona4/scipy2016/SciPy2016TripReport.md

 > chose C++, benchmarks, and examples of usage from Python (SymPy and
 > Sage), Ruby and Julia.

-- The presenter is the author of SymPy
-- Library written in C++, with thin wrappers for Python, Ruby, Julia, and Haskell
-- Goal was to be fastest library, and serve as core for SymPy
-- SymPy can be slow for large expressions
-- explored many options to improve performance, but eventually chose C++
-- demoed in pyhon, rupy, and julia, all using jupyter notebooks with different backends
+The presenter is the author of SymPy.
+SymPy can be slow for large or complicated expressions, so he wrote a library in C++, called SymEngine, that performs the bulk of the work for expression simplification, with thin wrappers for Python, Ruby, Julia, and Haskell.
+His goal was to be fastest symvolic manipulation library, and serve as core for SymPy.
+In developing ths library, the presenter explored many options to improve performance, but eventually chose C++.
+He demonstrated the tool in Python, Ruby, and Julia, all using Jupyter notebooks with different backends.

-- SymPy can use SymEngine under the hood, but not all capabilities are yet in SymEngine.
-The expressions can be mixed and SymPy will still work for stuff not in SymEngine yet
-- Uses Trilinos Teuchos library for reference-counted pointers to prevent memory leaks
-- Benchmarked against GiNaC, sympy, mathematica and maple
-- Not as fast as Maple for polynomials, but faster for more complex operations.
-Faster than Mathematica for all benchmarks.
-Much faster than SymPy alone (30x).
+SymPy can use SymEngine under the hood now, but not all capabilities are yet in SymEngine.
+The expressions can be mixed and SymPy will still use the Python implementation for capabilities not yet in SymEngine.
+The library uses the Trilinos Teuchos library for reference-counted pointers to prevent memory leaks.
+He showed benchmarks against GiNaC, SymPy, *Mathematica* and Maple.
+The results showed that SymEngine is not as fast as Maple for polynomials, but faster for more complex operations; it was signuficantly faster than *Mathematica* for all benchmarks, and faster than the pure-Python implementation in SymPy by about 30x.

 ### Diffing and Merging Jupyter Notebooks with nbdime \[General\]